Veritasdataservices/PBJ_Daily_Nurse_Staffing_Q2_2024/README.md

 The visualizations clearly show that states differ significantly depending on whether we measure **volume** (simple score) or **quality structure** (composite score).
 This provides a more complete and responsible picture of national staffing performance.

+## **Power BI Dashboard (Coming Soon)**

+A full interactive Power BI dashboard for the PBJ_Daily_Nurse_Staffing_Q2 2024 project is currently in development.
+Once completed, the dashboard will be embedded here to provide dynamic filtering, drill-through views, and state-to-facility-level exploration.

 ---